 V4 – Four-gait

-Combinations entering this test are excluded from other four- and five-gait tests at the same event.
+Combinations participating in this test are excluded from other Four-Gait and Five-Gait tests at the same event.

 - medium walk

 - any speed tölt

 - transition of walk/tölt and tölt to walk, separately ridden as instructed by the speaker

 - slow to medium speed canter; the start into canter and the stop after canter into walk is shown separately by each rider as instructed by the speaker

 The finalists show the required sections as instructed by the speaker as described in S2.3.2.